Sobraon Barracks

 Sobraon Barracks is a military installation in Lincoln, England.
-It is currently occupied by the 160 (Lincoln) Squadron Royal Logistic Corps and Lincolnshire Army Cadet Force.
+It is currently occupied by the 160 (Lincoln) Squadron Royal Logistic Corps, Lincolnshire Army Cadet Force and 204 (Lincoln) Squadron, Air Training Corps.

 History

 The "new barracks" were built in the Fortress Gothic Revival Style to the north of the "old barracks" on Burton Road and were completed in 1880.
 The new barracks became the depot for the two battalions of the 10th (North Lincolnshire) Regiment of Foot.
 Their creation took place as part of the Cardwell Reforms which encouraged the localisation of British military forces.
 Following the Childers Reforms, the regiment evolved to become the Royal Lincolnshire Regiment with its depot in the barracks in 1881.